The World On the Threshold of an “All Things Mobile” Era

 • Still, about 85% of global payment transactions today are via cash, and only about 15% of transactions are electronic using payment methods like credit cards or mobile devices

-The question is how to translate this set of sometimes-conflicting evolutions into a single trend?
-According to Dan Hasse, some obvious problems need to be addressed at the organization or even industry levels (e.g., the lack of cross-platform support for existing applications, the variety of competing digital wallets and payment systems with their historical limitations).
+How can this set of sometimes-conflicting evolutions be translated into a single trend?
+According to Dan Hasse, some obvious problems must be addressed at the organization or even industry levels (e.g., the lack of cross-platform support for existing applications and the variety of competing digital wallets and payment systems with their historical limitations).
 Banks are well known for their information protection policies, leading to application limitations for end users.
 Hasse also outlined the critical importance of building trust with customers and the need to improve the reputation of the wireless industry.
-In fact, it turns out that more than 82% of users do not have safety or security applications installed on their device, and most don’t entrust their savings to the net.
+In fact, it turns out that more than 82% of users do not have safety or security applications installed on their devices, and most don’t entrust their savings to the net.

 The CTIA Wireless Trade Show was shaken up by two big mobile payment-processing announcements from MasterCard and VeriFone.
 This leads us to believe that the mobile finance story has enough potential to stir the market.

-To stay ahead of the changing market, Auriga engineers developed a comprehensive mobile banking application for customers to manage their bank accounts, transactions, and payments.
+Auriga engineers developed a comprehensive mobile banking application for customers to manage their bank accounts, transactions, and payments to stay ahead of the changing market.
 The application was created in close cooperation with banking analysts and experts.
 It combines the best practices of our core service lines—financial and mobile development.
-The app is targeted at iOS, Android, Windows Phone 7, RIM (Blackberry), and Bada platforms, and it follows the stringent security standards of private personal and banking information.
+The app is targeted at iOS, Android, Windows Phone 7, RIM (Blackberry), and Bada platforms, and it follows stringent security standards for private personal and banking information.
 Therefore, our business analysts and engineers examined all recent trends in the information-security domain.
 The following features are in addition to the standard features of the banking apps on the market:

 • Secure data storage